-The Potaro River supplies this marvel of geology and flows from the escarpment of the Pakaraima Mountains while eventually flowing into the Essequibo River.
+- The Potaro River supplies this marvel of geology and flows from the escarpment of the Pakaraima Mountains while eventually flowing into the Essequibo River.
 The river is among the widest and longest rivers in all of South America.

-The name of the falls comes from a local legend which narrates that an unpleasant old man was once placed in a boat and shoved over the falls by his relatives.
+- The name of the falls comes from a local legend which narrates that an unpleasant old man was once placed in a boat and shoved over the falls by his relatives.
 Therefore, the fall’s name is Kaieteur which literally means old man fall.

 Kaieteur Falls Physical Description

 Kaieteur Falls sits at an elevation of about 4,380 ft (1,335 m).
 It is a single drop waterfall and also ranks as the 123rd highest waterfall on earth.

 Though not among the tallest, it has one of the highest volumes of all known waterfalls.
-It generates an average flow rate of roughly 23,400 cubic feet (663 cubic meters) per second.
+It generates an average flow rate of roughly 23,400 cubic ft (663 cubic meters) per second.

 Kaieteur Falls Geology

 If taken as part of the measurements, they give Kaieteur Falls a total drop of about 882 ft (251 m).
-The width of the falls is around 500 ft (152 m).
+The width of the falls measures around 500 ft (152 m).